isc-projects/isc-dnssec-guide/doc/signing.rst

 resolver attempts to validate your domain name via your parent zone, your parent zone will indicate that you are not yet signed (as far as it knows).
-The validating resolver will then give up attempting to validate your domain name, and fall back to the insecure DNS.
+The validating resolver will then give up attempting to validate your domain name, and will fall back to the insecure DNS.
 Until you complete this final step with your parent zone, your zone remains insecure.